An Interview with Ella Eastin, American Swimmer: Part 2

 Raquel

 That's amazing.
-I'll definitely be watching and seeing the ways that I can support for sure!
+I'll definitely be watching for the ways I can support!
 A couple of ending questions…

 So, my first one, it's more of a general one.
 You've shared a lot of wonderful background about who you are, what you're passionate about, and the things that you've gone through.
-For anyone that's listening, what is one piece of advice, whether listeners have an invisible illness, maybe they work in health care, or perhaps they're an athlete; what is one piece of advice that you'd say to somebody that has maybe gone through the same path as you?
+For anyone that's reading, what is one piece of advice, whether reader have an invisible illness, maybe they work in health care, or perhaps they're an athlete; what is one piece of advice that you'd say to somebody that has gone through the same path as you?

 Ella

-I actually have something that I try to keep at the forefront of my heart and in my mind every single day.
-I think that so many people now, with the hustle and bustle of the world, put so many expectations on themselves to be productive and be perfect and do all the things.
+I actually have something I try to keep at the forefront of my heart and in my mind every single day.
+I think so many people now, with the hustle and bustle of the world, put so many expectations on themselves to be productive and be perfect and do all the things.
 I actually came home one day from just a grocery store run, which at the time during the pandemic was hard for me to do, and I often did not do it by myself.
-I usually went with my mom to make sure that, you know, everything was okay and that was my activity for the day; that was what I was able to handle.
-It was really challenging to navigate going from being a professional athlete and student at the same time to now barely being able to do a single daily task.
+I usually went with my mom to make sure everything was okay and that was my activity for the day; that was what I was able to handle.
+It was challenging to navigate going from being a professional athlete and student, to barely being able to do a single daily task.

 Raquel